 - Combine the flour, sugar, yeast, and kosher salt in the bowl of a stand mixer and combine (You could also mix by hand, although it’s wicked hard to do).
 While the mixer is running, add the water and 2 tablespoons of the oil and beat until the dough forms into a ball (6 minutes or so).
 If the dough is sticky, add additional flour, 1 tablespoon at a time, until the dough comes together in a solid ball.
 If the dough is too dry, add additional water, 1 tablespoon at a time.
 If you have any plans to go arial with this dough, add more water so it spreads when tossed.
 Scrape the dough onto a lightly floured surface and gently knead into a smooth, firm ball.

 - Grease a large bowl with the remaining 2 teaspoons olive oil, add the dough, cover the bowl with plastic wrap and put it in a warm area to let it double in size, about one hour.
-Turn the duo out onto a lightly floured surface and divide into two equal halves, wrap, and let them rise for 10 minutes, minimum.
+Turn the dough out onto a lightly floured surface and divide into two equal halves, wrap, and let them rise for 10 minutes, minimum, and one hour, preferably.

-- Oh, hey, one more thing: when you make the pizza, roll out the dough, put it on a pizza pan (or stone), add olive oil, spread it all over the surface, and cook it alone for 5-6 minutes at 450 degrees.
+- Oh, hey, one more thing: If you are cooking inside, roll out the dough, put it on a pizza pan (or stone), add olive oil, spread it all over the surface, and cook it alone for 5-6 minutes at 450 degrees before adding sauce and cheese/toppings.
 Makes a huge difference.
-Or follow the grilled pizza dough recipe.
+A recipe for cooking on the grill is included in this cookbook.